June was one hell of a road trip.

 Flashlight: A flashlight is an essential item you want in your car at all times.
 I’ve used mine to light the way for sunrise hiking missions, milky way photography and for setting up my campsite at night.

-Mosquito Repellent: If bloodsuckers love you as much as they love me, mosquito repellent is something you’re always going to want to take on a road trip.
+Mosquito Repellent: If bloodsuckers love you as much as they love me, mosquito repellent is something you’re always going to want to pack.
 I bought my bottle of Pyramid Trek in Kenya last year, and it’s the most effective repellent I’ve ever owned.

 How to Pack for a Road Trip